November 2 – December 7, 2017

 - Plant Breeding: Principles and Practices, course notes by P. Stephen Baenziger (recommended)

 - Principles of Plant Genetics and Breeding, by George Acquaah (recommended reference text)

-At least one prior class in genetics is recommended.
+At least one prior class in genetics, such as Genetic Principles, is recommended.

 Noncredit Professional Development Module: $270 total cost